4 Best Tennis Racquets for Control (2022)

 This gravity pro is one of the finest racquet for the aggressive players from the baseline than the other gravity racquets but at the same it’s slightly less maneuver to swing it doesn’t mean that you have to struggle so much for swing the racquet.

-On groundstrokes, the Gravity Pro 2021 is the most stable and control-oriented racquet among the other Gravity racquets, so you get the utmost control even when taking the full or heavier swing with this racquet.
+On groundstrokes, the Head Gravity Pro 2021 is the most stable and control-oriented racquet among the gravity racquets, so you get the utmost control even when taking the full or heavier swing with this racquet.

 Usually, racquets with the dense 18×20 string pattern are slightly favoured by flat hitters, but not with this racquet.
 The more rounded head shape and larger sweet spot provide the ultimate spin on groundstrokes.